robisim74/qwik-speak/docs/tutorial-routing.md

   meta: [{ name: 'description', content: 'home.head.description@@Qwik Speak with localized routing' }] };
 ```
-Here we have used the `Speak` component to add scoped translations to the home page.
-This means that in addition to the `app` asset that comes with the configuration, the home page will also use the `home` asset.
-To distinguish them, `app` asset keys start with `app` and home asset keys start with `home`.
+Here we have used the `Speak` component to add scoped translations to the `Home` component:
+- `Home` component will use the `home` asset, in addition to the `app` asset that comes with the configuration
+- `home` asset keys start with `home`

 We are also providing default values for each translation: `key@@[default value]`.

 > `Speak` component is a `Slot` component: because Qwik renders `Slot` components and direct children in isolation, translations are not immediately available in direct children, and we need to use a component for the `Home` page.
-It is generally not necessary to use more than one `Speak` component per page
+It is not necessary to use more than one `Speak` component per page

 ## Head metas
 You may have noticed, that in `index.tsx` we have provided the meta title and description with only the keys.
 Since the Qwik City `DocumentHead` is out of context, we need to do the translations directly in `router-head.tsx`: